-Fogel, A. (1993).
+- Fogel, A. (1993).
 Developing through relationships: Origins of communication, self and culture.
 Hemel Hempstead: Harvester Press.
-A theoretical view on the essentially social nature of self-knowledge, developing from the outset in relation to others.

-- Lewis, M. (1992).
+A theoretical view on the essentially social nature of self-knowledge, developing from the outset in relation to others. - Lewis, M. (1992).
 Shame: The exposed self.
 New York: The Free Press.
-An account of selfdevelopment in infancy and early childhood as it relates to emotional development, in particular the emergence by the second year of life of secondary (self-conscious) emotions such as embarrassment, guilt, and shame. - Rochat, P. (1995).
-The self in infancy: Theories and research.
-Advances in Psychology Book Series.
-Amsterdam: Elsevier.
-An edited volume assembling chapters by major infancy researchers and theorists on the issue of developing self-knowledge in the first year of life. - Rochat, P. (1999).
-Early social cognition.
-Hillsdale, NJ: Erlbaum.
-An edited volume assembling chapters on the issue of understanding others, but also indirectly on the issue of developing an understanding of the self in interaction with others during the first year of life. - Rochat, P. (2003).
-Five levels of self-awareness as they unfold early in life.
-Consciousness and Cognition, 12(4), 717-731.
-A short article outlining major developmental steps leading infants toward self-objectification and conception. - Rochat, P. (2009).
-Others in mind Social origins of self-consciousness.
-New-York & Cambridge, UK: Cambridge University Press.
-A social constructionist view on the origins of self-consciousness considered as a unique human trait.
-The book deals with the irreconcilable gap between what one represents of himself and what he construes of others' evaluation and representation of the self.
+An account of selfdevelopment in infancy and early chidhood as it relates to emotional development, in particular the emergence by the second year of life of secondary (self-conscious) emotions such as embarrassment, guilt, and shame. - Rochat, P. (Ed.).
+(1995).
+The self in infancy: Theory and research.
+Amsterdam: North-Holland/Elsevier.
+An edited volume assembling chapters by major infancy researchers and theorists on the issue of developing self-knowledge in the first year of life. - Rochat, P. (Ed.).
+(1999).
+Early social cognition: Understanding others in the first months of life.
+Mahwah, NJ: Lawrence Erlbaum Associates.
+An edited volume assembling chapters on the issue of understanding others, but also indirectly on the issue of developing an understanding of the self in interaction with others during the first year of life.